brigadecore/brigade/docs/content/topics/contributor-guide/reviewing.md

 ## Reviewers

 For the Brigade Project, __Reviewer__ is not a formal role in the way that a __Project Maintainer__ or __Core Maintainer__ is.
-Here, a Reviewer is anyone who reviews a PR, whether voluntarily or to fulfill commitments they have to the Project.
+Here, a Reviewer is _anyone_ who reviews a PR.
 This is to say, feedback on any change is always welcome from _any_ Community Participant who adheres to the
 [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

 Despite reviews and comments being welcome from all Community Participants,